DMDcoin/Diamond/README.md

 ## Adding the Network to a Web3 Wallet

 Use a wallet like **MetaMask** or the **Brave Browser** to connect to the DMD Diamond v4 Network.
+Any key management system that supports ethereum address schema can be used as long as it supports custom chain configuration and walletconnect to interact with dapps

 ### Network Configuration: